annastep19/WSBPRISMPrediction/README.md

 > Some notes:
 >
 > - *Data* means Monte-Carlo simulation that is used as an input or output of code: (10.220.18.41)
-> - '$\leftarrow$' means that the functions from the script on the right are used in the left script
+> - $\leftarrow$ means that the functions from the script on the right are used in the left script
 > - *300* in names of py-files means that the main horn current equals to 300 kA, *285* is for an additional horn current.
-There are some other values (290 kA, 293 kA, 296 kA) of the additional horn current in:
+There are some other values (290 kA, 293 kA, 296 kA) of the additional horn current in: /home/annast/project/neutrino/OtherHorns/
-> - /home/annast/project/neutrino/OtherHorns/

-### 1. Simplest comparison
+## 1. Simplest comparison

 To compare differences of nominal and shifted $\nu_{\mu}$ ND fluxes in FHC (neutrino mode) and RHC (antineutrino mode).